On Difference-of-SOS and Difference-of-Convex-SOS Decompositions for Polynomials: Spectral D-SOS decomposition techniques

-Concerning on the number of squares in DSOS decompositions for a polynomial of degree $d$ with $n$ variables and the number of monomials is $J$. \begin{enumerate} \item For parity DSOS decomposition algorithms: \begin{itemize} \item In \Cref{alg:DSOS1}: We have $3$ squares for each monomial, thus for a polynomial with $J$ monomials, we have totally $3J$ squares. \item In \Cref{alg:DSOS2}: For each monomial $m_i,i\in \IntEnt{1,J}$, the procedure D will construct $\lceil \frac{|\mathcal{O}(m_i)|}{2} \rceil$ pairs which yields at most $2^{\lceil \frac{|\mathcal{O}(m_i)|}{2} \rceil}$ squares for monomial $m_i$.
-Therefore, we have at most $\sum_{i=1}^{J}2^{\lceil \frac{|\mathcal{O}(m_i)|}{2} \rceil}$ squares for polynomial.
-Since $|\mathcal{O}(m_i)|\leq n,i\in \IntEnt{1,J}$, the number of squares for polynomial is limited by $2^{\lceil \frac{n}{2} \rceil}J$. \end{itemize} \item For spectral DSOS decomposition algorithms: \begin{itemize} \item In \Cref{alg:DSOS3}: Based on formulation \cref{eq:specdsos}, the number of squares is exactly equal to the number of non-zero eigenvalues of the Gram matrix $Q$, i.e., the number of squares is equal to $|\mathcal{K}|$ which is limited by the length of valid basis.
-So $|\mathcal{K}|$ is limited by the length of full-basis $\binom{n+\lceil\frac{d}{2}\rceil}{n}$. \item In \Cref{alg:DSOS4}: We have only $2$ squares since only two simple non-zero eigenvalues exist. \item In \Cref{alg:DSOS5}: The number of squares is equal to $|\mathcal{K}|$ which is limited by the length of the minimal basis.
-Based on the construction process of minimal basis, the length of minimal basis is not exceeded neither the length of full-basis nor twice of the number of monomials.
-Therefore, the number of squares for a polynomial is not greater than $\min\{2J, \binom{n+\lceil\frac{d}{2}\rceil}{n}\}$. \end{itemize} \end{enumerate}
+Secondly, the number of squares in D-SOS decompositions are described as follows: Let $p$ be a polynomial of $n$ variables, of degree $d$, and of $J$ monomials $m_1,\ldots,m_J$. \begin{itemize}[leftmargin=12pt] \item In (GS-DSOS): Based on \eqref{eq:specD-SOS}, the number of squares is equal to the number of non-zero eigenvalues of matrix $Q$, which equals $|\mathcal{K}|$. \item In (DBS-DSOS): We have at most $2$ squares since there are at most $2$ simple non-zero eigenvalues of matrix $Q$ in (DBS-DSOS) algorithm. \item In (MBS-DSOS): Based on \textbf{Procedure B}, the length of the minimal basis $r_b$ can not exceed neither the length of full-basis $\binom{n+\lceil\frac{d}{2}\rceil}{n}$ nor twice of the number of monomials $2J$.
+Hence, the number of squares is upper bounded by $\min\{2J, \binom{n+\lceil\frac{d}{2}\rceil}{n}\}$. \end{itemize}

-The complexity of these algorithms is highly depending on the number of squares and the complexity for computing each square.
-In practice, the \Cref{alg:DSOS5} (minimal basis spectral decomposition) seems to be the best choice since it could produce smallest degree DSOS decomposition with relatively less number of squares.